 As a licensed Family Child Day Care Home, it is not required to have liability insurance by the State of Hawaii.
-I have liability insurance through Assure Child Care as of November 2013.
+Although, I do have liability insurance through Assure Child Care as of November 2013.

 Provider is not going to have any child care children on excursions, field trips or daily walk.
 All activities will be within the vicinity of the provider’s home.